-Directed by Dr. Harold L. Moses, the founding director of our cancer center, the Preston Laboratories include the work of 20 senior scientists with nearly $40 million in active funding from the National Institutes of Health, the U.S. Department of Defense and the pharmaceutical industry.
+Directed by Dr. Harold L. Moses, the founding director of our cancer center, the Preston Laboratories include the work of 20 senior scientists with active funding from the National Institutes of Health, the U.S. Department of Defense and the pharmaceutical industry.

 The impact of T.J.
 Martell Foundation is not only felt throughout our cancer center but also across the country and around the world through MyCancerGenome.
 We look forward to future discoveries to allow better treatments, detect cancers earlier and prevent them altogether.

 $20 million investment